STEM Challenge Day

-Students from across the northwest enter a competition to share their enthusiasm for science and technology and meet scientists working here at Lancaster.
-Schools who register to attend bring a team of 12 pupils (3 for each of Science, Technology, Engineering and Maths) to compete against other schools in the region, over a range of STEM challenges.
+Year 9 pupils from schools around the northwest enter a competition to share their enthusiasm for STEM subjects, whilst meeting scientists undertaking innovative world-leading research here at Lancaster.
+Schools who register to attend bring a team of 12 pupils (3 for each of Science, Technology, Engineering and Maths) to compete against others in the region, over a range of fun and interactive challenges.

-Places are limited and the day is aimed specifically at students in years 9 and 10 and it is advised to apply early to avoid disappointment.
+Places are limited and the day is aimed specifically at students in Year 9 and it is advised to apply early to avoid disappointment.

 Teachers can gain valuable insight into STEM subjects by spending an INSET day at Lancaster University.